BlckBrryJam/Blooket-Cheat-menu-with-global-controls-/README.md

                 *****MUST READ*******
-                Refreshing the page WILL remove the menu, all you got to do is go through the steps above again. in order for the menu to work.
+               1. Refreshing the page WILL remove the menu, all you got to do is go through the steps above again in order for the menu to work.

+            2. If this does not work for you, try check to see if you added anything extra to the end of the code. the code's last lind should end in  })();.

+            ENJOY!!!!!!